alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Opportunity for Profit
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-A business relationship likely exists where the worker can realize a profit or incur a loss as
-this indicates the worker controls the business aspects of the services rendered.
-Selfemployed individuals have the ability to accept contracts as they wish.
-They can negotiate
-the rate for their work and can accept more than one contract at the same time.
-In order to
-carry out the terms and conditions of their contract, they often incur expenses which they
-must manage to increase their profit.

-Employees normally do not have a chance of profit or a risk of loss.
-While some employees
-who are paid by commission have an opportunity to increase their earnings based on their
-sales, this is not a profit as it is not an excess of income over expenses.
-As well, employees
-generally do not share in profits or suffer losses incurred by the business they work for.

-The CRA will look at the degree to which the worker can control their revenues and
-expenses.
-They will also look at the method of payment.
-Employees are typically guaranteed
-their earnings according to an established rate (hourly, daily, weekly, annual) and pay
-frequency.
-While self-employed individuals may be paid on an hourly basis, if they are paid
-a flat rate for the work performed, it generally indicates a business relationship, especially if
-they incur expenses while performing the services.
+A business relationship is often indicated when a worker has the ability to realize a profit or incur a loss, reflecting their control over the financial and operational aspects of the services they provide.
+Self-employed individuals typically negotiate their own rates, choose which contracts to accept, and may take on multiple contracts simultaneously.
+To fulfill contractual obligations, they often incur and manage expenses, which directly influence their potential for profit.

+In contrast, employees generally do not bear financial risk or benefit from profit.
+While commission-based employees may increase their earnings through performance, this does not represent profit in the traditional sense, as it does not reflect income earned beyond expenses.
+Moreover, employees do not typically share in a business’s profits or losses.

+When assessing worker classification, the Canada Revenue Agency (CRA) considers the extent to which the individual controls their revenue and expenses.
+Another key factor is the method of payment: employees are usually compensated at a fixed rate based on a consistent pay schedule (e.g., hourly, weekly, or annually).
+Self-employed individuals, however, are often paid a flat rate for a specific job, especially when they absorb related costs—an arrangement that commonly signals a business relationship.

 The worker is an employee when: